bsantanna/docker-images/README.md

  * Kubernetes
  * Enterprise Linux
  * Cloud Computing
- * Internet-of-Things (IoT)
+ * Internet-of-Things (IoT) => Raspberry Pi
  * Finances

-This effort started back in 2014 when became a [Docker](https://www.docker.com) user, at some point in time the production of the images had to be automated and using Jenkins Pipelines with Openshift was a perfect match for the commodity hardware I had at hand.
+This effort started back in 2014 when became a [Docker](https://www.docker.com) user, at some point in time the production of the images had to be automated, the efforts converged into a combination of Jenkins Pipelines and RedHat OpenShift ([OKD](https://www.okd.io/) v3.11) [Kubernetes](https://kubernetes.io/) Platform used to automate CI Tasks.

 ---